 The amendment to the Regulations requires Category 1 eGambling licensees to segregate funds standing to the credit of customers in a separate bank account held solely for that purpose.
-In certain circumstances the licensee may be required to provide a binding guarantee from their parent company.
+In certain circumstances the licensee may be required to provide a binding guarantee from their parent company or ultimate beneficial owner.